Coded-By-Pratiksha/coded-by-pratiksha.github.io/_posts/2025-05-31-Send-Table-in-Email.md

+---
+layout: post
-# Send a Table of Related Records in Email using Flows
+title: "Send a Table of Related Records in Email using Flows"
+date: 2025-05-31
+cover-img: /assets/img/Dust.jpg
+thumbnail-img: assets/img/lemon.jpg
+share-img: /assets/img/Dust.jpg
+categories: [Salesforce, Flows, Email Templates, Automation]
+tags: [Dynamic Email Content, Salesforce, HTML Table in Email, Email Alert]
+author: Pratiksha
+---

 Sometimes you need to send an email from Salesforce that includes **a table of related records**, like listing all products in a Closed Won Opportunity.
 But Lightning Email Templates don’t support looping through child records like `OpportunityLineItems` out-of-the-box.